kkremitzki/kkremitzki.github.io/blog/equation-solving-with-python/index.rst

 .. title: Equation Solving with Python & SymPy
 .. slug: equation-solving-with-python
 .. date: 2016-04-10 06:12:16 UTC-05:00
-.. tags: mathjax,python
+.. tags: python
-.. category:
-.. link:
-.. description:
 .. type: text
+.. has_math: yes

 In engineering applications, the same equation will be solved over and over with different values or measurements as inputs.
 Anticipating this, we can either